Williams FW23

 The Williams FW23 was the car with which the Williams team competed in the 2001 Formula One World Championship.
 It was driven by German Ralf Schumacher, who was in his third year with the team, and Colombian Juan Pablo Montoya, a previous Formula 3000 and CART champion who was making his F1 début.

+This was the first Williams car supplied with Michelin tyres since the FW07 in 1981.